vzool/docs/api/reference.md

 ### Delete Item

 Deletes one or more items from a specific collection.
-This endpoint also accepts CSV of primary key values, and would then return an array of items
+This endpoint also accepts CSV of primary key values, and would then return an array of items.

 ```http
 DELETE /items/[collection-name]/[pk]